sawatzkylindsey/workbench/documentation.md

 #### Details
 *Ignore* is a mechanism to hide terms from the view of the termnet.
 Using ignore does not change any of the math behind the other behaviours of the termnet, such as *Focus* or *Amplify*/*Dampify*.

+### Appendix
+#### Graph Metrics
+* [PageRank](https://en.wikipedia.org/wiki/PageRank): A metric which ranks nodes based off the rank of their ancestors.
+Generally speaking, nodes that are referred to by many other nodes get a high rank, while nodes which are barely referred to get a low rank.
+PageRank is a form of [Eigenvector Centrality](https://en.wikipedia.org/wiki/Eigenvector_centrality).
+* Inverse PageRage: The inverse of PageRank, calculated by taking the ranks from PageRank, subtracting them from $$2 * max(rank)$$, and re-scaling to form a probability distribution.
+* Biased PageRank: The PageRank metric, but biased towards the terms of the graph.
+This metric is different for every term.
+* Inverse Biased PageRank: The inverse of Biased PageRank, calculated by taking the ranks from Biased PageRank, subtracting them from $$2 * max(rank)$$, and re-scaling to form a probability distribution.
+* [Clustering Coefficient](https://en.wikipedia.org/wiki/Clustering_coefficient): A metric which ranks nodes based off how closely they are clustered together.
+Generally speaking, this metric can stand in for how much nodes are gateways into clusters vs. how much nodes are central to a cluster of nodes.
+* Inverse Clustering Coefficient: The inverse of Clustering Coefficient, calculated by taking the ranks from Clustering Coefficient, subtracting them from $$2 * max(rank)$$, and re-scaling to form a probability distribution.